 This means the first time you use your treadmill, it effectively costs you $800 per use.
 If you then stop using the treadmill, that is how much the cost per use ends up (although you do get a nifty place to hang your drying clothes).
 So as you see the more you use your treadmill the lower the effective cost per use.

-The crossing point comparing the health club to your home tread mill is about 400 uses on your treadmill, which at 3 times a week, is about 300 weeks (or more than 5 years).
+The crossing point between the health club and your home treadmill is about 400 uses on your treadmill, which, at 3 times a week, is about 300 weeks (or more than 5 years).

 I hope this mental exercise helps keep you motivated to keep going with your physical exercise regimen.
 Also, I hope this helps explain the concept of Value, and how to value things.